 Release Consent.
-All applicants and residents (age of 18 and up) are required to sign Consent to the Release of information (HUD 9887 AND 9887a) at admission, annual recertification, interim recertification or initial certification.
+All applicants and residents (age of 18 and up) are required to sign Consent to the Release of information (HUD 9887 AND 9887a) at admission, and initial certification.
 Failure to do so is grounds for rejection or termination of your lease.
+The form is valid for term of tenancy unless removed from subsidy must be resigned upon initial certification.